gchq/sleeper/docs/getting-started.md

 local machine.
 The Docker version has limited functionality and will only work with small volumes of data, but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.

 In either case, currently you'll need to start by building the system.
-The easiest way to do that reliably is with the Sleeper builder image, which you can access with the Sleeper CLI, or as a Dev Container.

-In the future we may publish pre-built installable artefacts.
-Currently the Sleeper CLI consists of Docker images with Sleeper's build dependencies, and tools to create a suitable environment for deployment in AWS.
-If you prefer to use a Dev Container, see the [developer guide](developer-guide.md).

-If you want to deploy locally, you'll need to build Sleeper locally in a builder image.
-If you want to deploy to AWS you'll build Sleeper on a machine in AWS, and the Sleeper CLI contains tools to set that up.
+If you want to deploy locally, you'll need to build Sleeper locally.
+If you want to deploy to AWS you'll build Sleeper on a machine in AWS.
+The Sleeper CLI contains tools for either of these, built into Docker images.

 ## Install Sleeper CLI

 ### Dependencies

-The Sleeper CLI has the following dependencies:
+The Sleeper CLI has the following dependencies, please install these first:

 * [Bash](https://www.gnu.org/software/bash/): Minimum v3.2.
 Use `bash --version`.
 * [Docker](https://docs.docker.com/get-docker/)

-Please ensure these are installed.

 ### Install script